benfjohnson/developer-dot/avatax/errors/BatchSalesAuditMustBeZippedError.md

     {
       "code": "BatchSalesAuditMustBeZippedError",
       "number": 200,
-      "message": "SalesAuditExport needs a zipped file with an extension of '.ZIP' or '.RAR'.
+      "message": "File was not a compressed archive.", "description": "SalesAuditExport needs a zipped file with an extension of '.ZIP' or '.RAR'.
 Your file had the extension '-0-'.", "faultCode": "Client",
       "helpLink": "http://developer.avalara.com/avatax/errors/BatchSalesAuditMustBeZippedError",
       "severity": "Error"